isharacomix/8bitmooc/mooc/pages/content/concepts/warmup.md

             DEX                             ;
             BNE bkgloop                     ; BNE will jump if X != 0 LDA #$00                        ;
-            STA SCROLL                      ; Set the scrolling to 0 STA SCROLL                      ;
+            STA PPUSCROLL                   ; Set the scrolling to 0 STA PPUSCROLL                   ;
             JMP START                       ;
     ;----------------------------------------
     ; Here's the color palette.